PPP Instructions to Authors

 - Keywords: If applicable to your submission type, have you provided up to 5 keywords under the abstract.

 - Figures: Do you have the original files ready for upload?
 And have you included relevant captions/titles in the main document?

 - Video: If you are submitting an Editorial or Focus article, you can opt to include a short video along with your article.
-ADD MORE INFO ABOUT HOW?
+Further information is available in section 6.2 below.

 - Journal policies: Have you reviewed the policies on the site prior to submission?

 5 Peer Review Process